Yufei-L/2019-431/DELIVERABLES/A/README.md

 431 Deliverable A
 ================

-**Deadline**: 2019-08-30 at 2 PM.
+Due **2018-08-30** at 2 PM.
+Last Edited 2019-08-16 23:25:34

 Deliverable A requires you to complete two activities.
-Completion of each activity is worth 15 points, so the maximum score is 30.

-## Activity 1.
+# Activity 1.
 Interpreting a Visualization Built in R

 Professor Love used R and the `tidyverse` to build the plot below using the `DNase` data set from the `datasets` package automatically loaded by